ChunZhou1/map1/README.md

 # The program contains the following parts：

-The component_map.js in the compoents directory contains the components on the page.
+The component_map.js in the components directory contains the components on the page.

-All api functions include in the api.js file.
+All API functions include in the api.js file.

 # How to show a place on the map？